wrealaero/SpeedAutoClicker-Mac/README.md

 2. Press the key combination you want to use (e.g., Shift+Q)
 3. The hotkey will be displayed in the UI
 4. Use this hotkey to start/stop clicking based on your selected mode

-If hotkeys don't work, try using simple key combinations (like a single function key).

 ## Understanding Click Settings